-The NAPIS/Client Intake Forms cover all NAPIS required service information.
+The NAPIS Client Registration Form covers all NAPIS required service information.
 You may replace or adapt your current intake forms with these forms.
 You may include additional information on the forms that is pertinent to your organization as long as all of the NAPIS information is included.
 To make it easier for all, each form indicates which services the form is to be used for, and includes all the information to be completed for reporting requirements.